MikroTik ISP Billing

 Direct RouterOS control and RADIUS

-ISPAgents should support the common MikroTik patterns that real ISPs use:
+ISPAgents should support the common MikroTik patterns that real ISPs use as each connector path is validated:

 - RouterOS API for queues, address lists, firewall policy, DHCP, and status.